A smart approach to 3D Secure will not only reduce your risk of fraud but actually boost your conversions.

 Generally, about 80% of transactions are identified as low risk and go unchallenged.
 So most customers can pay uninterrupted.
 In the meantime, transactions flagged as 'high-risk' are checked instead of being blocked outright.

 This smart approach helps lower your customer drop-off rate.
 The graph below illustrates the fall in drop-off rate thanks to RBA.
-This is a key part of Adyen's built-in risk management solution, RevenueProtect.
+This is a key part of our risk management solution, RevenueProtect.

 As you can see, it has a significant impact in Brazil and Mexico.